INTP Personality: Traits, Relationships, Career Matches

 Unsurprisingly, most INTPs are more introverted than most.
-With a few exceptions, INTPs fall well below average on Big Five Extraversion, which is related to their low enthusiasm, more muted emotional expressions, and relative ease with social isolation.
+With a few exceptions, INTPs fall well below average on Big Five Extraversion, which is related to their low enthusiasm, more muted emotional expressions, and a relative ease with social isolation.

 INTPs’ higher introversion can also manifest in a more restricted range of positive emotions.
 INTPs will be less likely than others to smile, laugh, show excitement and enthusiasm, raise their voice, or make small talk.

 Many INTPs fall into the lower range of Agreeableness.

 INTPs tend to be much lower on Big Five Agreeableness than most people.
 Agreeableness describes one’s need to maintain positive and warm relationships with others, or one’s willingness to put personal goals ahead of the others’ feelings.

 Less agreeable people may also be described as more demanding, and many INTPs may fit this description.
 They will typically be less bothered by interpersonal conflicts and disagreements, and will find it easier to criticize or voice unpopular opinions than others.